11x-dev/hint-button-bug/README.md

 If you are stuck and need a hint or want to see a possible solution, navigate to this document [here](/Hints-And-Solutions.md)

-If you think there are better hint(s) or there are alternative or better solutions, please email me at nharwit@gmail.com
+If you think there are better hints or there are alternative or better solutions, please email me at nharwit@gmail.com

 **********************
 ***Coding Challenge***